 Neisseria gonorrhoeae does not grow well on this medium.
-Instead, BD Chocolate Agar (GC II Agar with IsoVitaleX) should be used for its recovery.
+Instead, Chocolate Agar should be used for the recovery of these species.

 Also, the medium is not suitable for the isolation and growth of Mycobacterium, Legionella, Bordetella and other organisms with highly specific nutritive requirements.